ISC and instructor's responsibility

 I have reviewed your assignment_____ in CS______.
 [Brief explanation here about similarity].
 It involves a charge of cheating through___________.(plagiarism, excessive collaboration)

-The standard penalty for a charge of cheating is zero on the assignment and a 5% deduction off of the overall course grade.
+The standard penalty for a charge of cheating is zero on [assignment question number(s)] and a 5% deduction off of the overall course grade.
 In addition, you would be placed on disciplinary probation for the remainder of your undergraduate studies at the University of Waterloo.
 The meaning of disciplinary probation is that any subsequent offences will meet with a significantly stiffer penalty.
 Although your grade in the course would be affected by the penalty imposed by the instructor, there would be no indication on your transcript either that the grade reflects a disciplinary penalty or that the disciplinary probation has been imposed.

 If you accept that an offence occurred and this penalty, please let me know.
 If I do not hear from you by________, I will send your case to the Integrity Officer, Ana Freitas to review and proceed on the evidence I have.